AlalehRiahi/RandomMessage/README.md

 # RandomMessage
 This is a random message generator.
-It generates and shows a random mindfulness quote each time it is run.
+It generates and shows a random  quote each time it is run.